bs2kbs2k/smlinux/README.md

 Cheats are built in and enabled automatically if launched from shortcut and available in options menu.

-## **How do I apply external resources such as textures?**
+## **How do I apply external data such as textures?**

-Texture and sound packs can be applied easily after build.
+Texture and sound packs can be added to the appropriate resource folder after build.

 sm64pc/sm64ex:
 Put the zipfile (or gfx or sound folder) directly into build/us_pc/res and the next time you run the game it'll use it automatically.
 The zip file must contain a "gfx" and/or "sound" folder.
 Do not move or remove base.zip, it should remain in "res" as fallback.